 Capacitor:

-• Voltage: 6.3V.
-USB is using 5V supply.
-For our power supply 6.3v is the closest voltage.
-You can pick the capacitor with higher (not less!) voltage.
+- Voltage: 6.3V.
+USB is using a 5V supply.
+For our power supply, 6.3V is the closest voltage.
+You can pick the capacitor with a higher (not lower!) voltage.

-I have chosen this.
-Please note that electrolytic capacitors are asymmetric, — they have + and -.
+I have chosen this capacitor.
+Please note that electrolytic capacitors are asymmetric — they have + and -.

 Transistor:

 BC547 is one of the most common transistors.
 It's analogous to the legendary Soviet Union transistor KT315.
-There's nothing special about it, the model defines all the characteristics.
-There are small deviations depending on the manufacturer and batch, but for our project, they are not so important.
-I have chosen this.
+There's nothing special about it; the model defines all the characteristics.
+Small deviations depend on the manufacturer and batch, but for our project, they are not so important.
+I have chosen this transistor.
 To mirror the transistor vertically, use the Rotate and Flip menu.

 To make the design process more convenient, you can use the hotkeys.
 The list of all hotkeys with possibility of editing is in the Config — Shortcut Keys Settings menu:

-The first-timer ensuring the main delay is ready, now you need to design a timer setting the indication time.
+The first-timer ensures the main delay is ready, now you need to design a timer setting the indication time.
 You can surely take the existing one, copy it, and connect its input to the output of the first-timer.
-To make a comparison with similar solutions and get familiar with the new type of elements, let's design the second time using one of the most popular chips — NE555.
+To make a comparison with similar solutions and get familiar with the new type of elements, let's design the second time using one of the most popular chips, NE555.

-This chip stands out from others as it can be applied literally everywhere (from LED flashing to rocket control), cheapness, and stable operation.
+This chip stands out from others as it can be applied everywhere (from LED flashing to rocket control), is cheap, and has table operation.

-More detailed information about NE555 can be found in numerous sources on the Internet, for example, here.
+More detailed information about NE555 can be found in numerous sources on the Internet.

 We're going to use the chip as a simple monostable multivibrator.
 The scheme is displayed below: